 Linwood real estate is some of the most expensive in Kansas, although Linwood house values don't compare to the most expensive real estate in the U.S.

-Linwood is a blue-collar town, with 48.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Linwood is generally considered to be a blue-collar town.
+48.35% of the Linwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Linwood is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Linwood who work in healthcare suport services (10.44%), office and administrative support (9.89%), and food service (5.49%).

 Because of many things, Linwood is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Linwood really has some of the features that families look for when choosing a good community to raise children.
 Is Linwood perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.